rmp135/sql-ts/README.md

           },
           "extends": "DBEntity", // The superclass, if any, that should be extended.
           "interfaceName": "UserEntity", // The computed interface name.
+          "comment": "a table comment", // A table comment (see Comments below).
           "columns": [ // List of columns in this table.
             {
               "name": "ID", // The original database column name.